gilch/drython/README.md

 They work in lambdas.
 They work in `eval()`.
-They're pretty handy in drython's executable data structures, which therefore only have to use expressions.
+They're pretty handy in drython's executable data structures, which therefore don't require statement code.
 This makes them a lot simpler than AST, and therefore easier to use.

 Too bad `lambda` can't have multiple expressions, or this might actually work.